SalesforceFoundation/bootstrap-sf1/README.md

 # Warning Deprecated!

 With the release of the [Lightning Design System](https://www.lightningdesignsystem.com) we have decided to move away from this project.
-We will continue to review any pull requests or issues submitted.
+We will continue to review any pull requests or issues submitted through [Github](https://github.com/SalesforceFoundation/bootstrap-sf1).

 ## Introduction